Advanced Plant Breeding and Genetic Resources

 - evaluate and utilize genetic resources for a given species

-- apply modern technology to plant breeding.
+- apply modern technologies independently in plant breeding

 ContentThe course content consists of the following main items:

-- Genetic variation and gene erosion in horticultural plant species.
+- Genetic variation and gene erosion in horticultural plant species

-- Excursions to institutes or companies involved in plant breeding.
+- Excursions to institutes or companies involved in plant breeding

 - If the student fails a test, the examiner may give the student a supplementary assignment, provided this is possible and there is reason to do so.